-- H. In the Outdoor Education program, the maximum class size per Outdoor Education teacher shall not exceed forty-five (45) pupils at any one time. - I. In the Regional Occupational Program, the caseload for Counselors shall be determined by the Office, taking into consideration input from appropriate unit members. - J. Class sizes for programs in the Division of Student Programs will be as follows: - 1.
-Enrollment in classes for Specialized High Schools shall not exceed an average of thirty (30) pupils per class. - 2.
-Enrollment in any individual Independent Study Strategy (ISS) Program class shall not exceed twenty-five (25) pupils at any time.
-All ISS classes shall be assigned fifteen (15) hours of paraeducator time per week. - 3.
-Enrollment in classes for the Community School Program (CSP) shall not exceed twenty-five (25) CSP classes will be assigned fifteen (15) hours of Paraeducator time. - 4.
-Enrollment in class for Alternative Schools with Purpose (ASWP) shall not exceed twenty-five (25) pupils ASWP classes will be assigned a six (6) hour Paraeductor. - 5.
-Enrollment in classes for Cal Safe Programs (Pregnant Minor program) shall not exceed a maximum of thirty (30) pupils at any one time.
+H. In the Outdoor Education program, the maximum class size per Outdoor Education teacher shall not exceed forty-five (45) pupils at any one time.

+- I. In the Regional Occupational Program, the caseload for Counselors shall be determined by the Office, taking into consideration input from appropriate unit members. - J. Class sizes for programs in the Division of Student Programs will be as follows: - 1.
+Enrollment in classes for Specialized High Schools shall not exceed an average of thirty (30) pupils per class, and shall not exceed thirty-five (35) pupils in one class at any time without written teacher approval. - 2.
+Enrollment in any individual Independent Study Strategy (ISS) Program class shall be staffed at a ratio of one teacher per twenty-five (25) pupils.
+ISS class size shall not exceed thirty (30) pupils at any time.
+All ISS classes shall be assigned a full-time paraeducator. - 1.
+Attendance in classes for the County Community School (CCS) Program shall be staffed at a ratio of one teacher for every twenty (20) pupils.
+CCS class size can be increased to no more than twenty-five (25) pupils for a period of no more than 10 days.
+If the limit is exceeded, beginning on work day 11, the affected teacher shall be compensated at a rate of \$50 per day until it is corrected.
+CCS classes will be assigned a full-time paraeducator. - 4.
+Enrollment in classes for Cal Safe Programs (Pregnant Minor program) shall not exceed a maximum of twenty-five (25) pupils at any one time. - 5.
+The Office shall maintain steering committees for DIS such as Speech/Language, and Career Technical Education (CTE) to develop standards and review caseloads.

-DSP teachers will have adequate instructional workspace to reasonably accommodate daily instruction and have access to space for privacy in conferences and meetings.
+Unit members will have adequate workspace to reasonably accommodate daily educational activities and have access to space for privacy in conferences and meetings.